Mike Moser: Professional career

 After going undrafted in the 2014 NBA draft, Moser joined the Boston Celtics for the 2014 NBA Summer League averaging 13.6 points, 4.8 rebounds, and 2 assists in 26.2 minutes per game.
 On September 1, 2014, he signed with Lietuvos rytas Vilnius of the Lithuanian Basketball League for the 2014–15 season.

 On July 24, 2015, Moser signed with Hapoel Holon of the Israeli Basketball Premier League.
 Moser was originally supposed to join the Phoenix Suns on September 25, 2016, but couldn't do so due to a health issue he had around that time.

 In June 2017 he obtained an Albanian passport and went on to play that year with the national team in World Cup pre-qualification.

 On July 8, 2017, Moser signed with the Italian team Pallacanestro Reggiana for the 2017–18 season.
 On August 23, 2017, he parted ways with Reggiana.
 Moser did not pass the physical examinations.

 On August 10, 2018, Moser signed with Karhu Basket from the Finnish Korisliiga.

 On December 20, 2018, he signed with LNB Pro A team JL Bourg.

 Coaching career

 Oregon Ducks women's basketball

-He was hired as assistant coach by Oregon Ducks in 2021 after working with the Dallas Mavericks as player development and analytics from 2019 to 2021.
+Moser was hired as assistant coach by Oregon Ducks in 2021 after working with the Dallas Mavericks as player development and analytics from 2019 to 2021.

 Boston Celtics

-In July 2022, he was hired by the Boston Celtics as assistant coach-player enhancement staff.
+In July 2022, Moser was hired by the Boston Celtics as assistant coach-player enhancement staff.

+Houston Rockets

+On July 3, 2023, Moser was hired by the Houston Rockets as assistant coach.

+Denver Nuggets

+On August 15, 2025, the Denver Nuggets hired Moser to serve as an assistant coach under head coach David Adelman.

 Personal life

-Moser married former Olympic gymnast Tasha Schwikert in 2015.
-They have a daughter, Jayden, born in December 2015.
+Moser married Olympic gymnast Tasha Schwikert in 2015.
+They have three children.